capytaine/capytaine/docs/user_manual/tutorial.rst

     result = solver.solve(problem)

-The :meth:`~capytaine.Nemoh.Nemoh.solve` method returns a result object.
+The :meth:`~capytaine.bem.nemoh.Nemoh.solve` method returns a result object.
 The result object contains all of the data from the problem it comes from::

     print(result.omega)